pckw/FinBot/Readme.md

 ## How to use FinBot with a local model hosted via LM Studio

-You can connect FinBot to a local model run with [LM Studio](https://lmstudio.ai/).
+You can connect FinBot to a local model hosted with [LM Studio](https://lmstudio.ai/).
 Select a downloaded model of your choice and start your local server in LM Studio.
 Make sure the url of your server is `http://localhost:1234/v1`.
 Once your server is running you can use the model with FinBot by selecting `LM Studio` as your model in the `Options` tab.
 No API key required.

 ![lmstudio](./screenshots/lmstudio.png)